 You can help by providing detailed answers about your symptoms, family medical history, diet, medications you take, alcohol intake, and ethnic background.
 Your doctor will look for symptoms of anemia and other physical clues that might point to a cause.

 Blood tests will not only confirm the diagnosis of anemia, but also help point to the underlying condition.
 Tests might include:

-Reticulocyte count, bilirubin, and other blood and urine tests to determine if you have a hemolytic anemia, where your red blood cells have a shortened life span
+- Reticulocyte count, bilirubin, and other blood and urine tests to determine how quickly your blood cells are being made or if you have a hemolytic anemia, where your red blood cells have a shortened life span

 Only in rare cases will a doctor need to remove a sample of bone marrow to determine the cause of your anemia.